GabbyGuinard/College-GPA-and-Student-Demographics/README.md

 ## About the Dataset
 The analysis is based on a dataset provided by the buisness intelligence department at Metropolitan State University of Denver.
 All students and professors in the dataset have been anonymized.

-The data sets contains various demographic information for thousands of MSU Denver students as well as academic performance indicators, such as term GPA and whether that student has dropped out before their graduation.
-I used their GPA as the main indicator of academic success through out this analysis.
+The data sets contains various demographic information for thousands of MSU Denver students as well as some academic performance indicators, such as term GPA and whether that student has dropped out before their graduation date.
+I used their GPA as the main indicator of academic performance through out the analysis.

 ---